couchbaselabs/couchbase-lite-phonegap-plugin-builder/README.md

 4. Create the plugin.xml manifest based on the files in the plugin directory structure.

 The build product is a directory with plugin.xml in it, as well as `src` and `lib` directories.
 The plugman tool likes to look for plugins in git repos, so to release a new version of the plugin you'll manually take the generated directory, and check it into the canonical Couchbase Lite Phonegap Plugin repo.

+### Known issues

+Steps 1, 2, and 3 above are not yet implemented.
+Step 4 lives in generate_xml.js